dlouwers/dlouwers.github.io/_posts/2015-01-04-peace-of-mind-in-state-of-overload.markdown

 ## Agile
 For those of you that are not familiar with Agile methodologies.
 Agile is an iterative process.
 In each iteration a team commits to a finite amount of work.
-A typical iteration has a length of two weeks, which is it’s deadline.
+A typical iteration has a length of two weeks, which is its deadline.
 All stories, the units of work in an iteration, can be made actionable by the Agile team.

 ## GTD